shmaller/nicktionary/README.md

 1. **Control + Click** the file.
 This should open the "Open anyway?" dialog.
 2. Click **Open**.
 3. Play the game!

+# Supported OS
+Currently only works on Mac (I think).